dariusmehri/Topic-Modeling-and-Analysis-of-Building-Related-Injuries/README.md

 2. Topics can be ambiguous

-Accuracy Improvement: Top words created by the algorithm for each topic were used as key words in an algorithm I developed to recode the text
+Accuracy Improvement:

-Algorithm developed in python.
+1. Top words created by the algorithm for each topic were used as key words in an algorithm I developed to recode the text.

-Key words were grouped and used conditionally to code the text according to the key words in the topic.
+2. Algorithm developed in python.

-Increased accuracy.
+3. Key words were grouped and used conditionally to code the text according to the key words in the topic.

-When text was recoded, tested the quality of algorithm by drawing sample and checking accuracy.
+4. Increased accuracy: when text was recoded, tested the quality of algorithm by drawing sample and checking accuracy.

-When error found, tweaked the algorithm to improve accuracy.
+5. When error found, tweaked the algorithm to improve accuracy.

-Implemented automatic spell corrector on misspelled words, improved accuracy by about 10%
+6. Implemented automatic spell corrector on misspelled words, improved accuracy by about 10%